CaRMS - CMG Stream

 • Canadian Permanent Resident Card (both sides of card)

-Proof of current citizenship or permanent resident status must be provided by submitting one of the following verifications to CaRMS by the Rank Order List deadline.
-(Photocopies acceptable).
+Proof of valid current citizenship or permanent resident status must be provided by submitting one of the following verifications to CaRMS by the File Review Opening deadline.
+Failure to provide valid proof will result in your application being removed.
 No other forms of verification are acceptable:

-Notarized photocopy of Birth Certificate issued by an authority in Canada with any photo ID, or
+1. Notarized/certified photocopy of Birth Certificate/Act of Birth issued by an authority in Canada accompanied by photo ID (must be Canadian government-issued photo ID).

 Medical School Transcript